mvillumsen/DM844-Exam-Project/README.md

 ## Build
 In order to build and run this project you need to have Groovy and Grails installed.

-In order to run this application locally, navigate to the root of this project and run `grails run-app`.
+In order to run this application locally, navigate to the root of this project and run `grails run-app`